 Lister was born on April 5, 1827, at Upton, Essex, England the fourth of their seven children.
 His mother named Isabella Harris and father Joseph Jackson Lister was a prosperous Quaker and wine merchant.

-His father was also a distinguished microscopist in London who was a pioneer to made the achromatic object lens for the compound microscope and later became fellow on the royal society due to his discovery of achromatic lens.
+His father was also a distinguished microscopist in London who was a pioneer to make the achromatic object lens of the compound microscope and later became fellow on the royal society due to his discovery of the achromatic lens.

 At an early age, Lister was a fluent reader of German and French.
 Subsequently, At a younger age, Lister admitted to a Quaker Academy named Benjamin Abbott Isaac Brown Academy located in Hitchin a market town in the Hertfordshire.